Medrol, tablets 4 mg 30 pcs

 Overdose

 The clinical syndrome of acute drug overdose has not been described.
-Reports of cases of acute toxicity in GCS overdose are extremely rare.
+Reports of cases of acute toxicity following an overdose of corticosteroids are extremely rare.

-Symptoms: frequent repeated administration (daily or several times a week) over a long period of time may lead to the development of Cushing’s syndrome and other complications typical of long-term GCS therapy.
+Symptoms: frequent repeated use (daily or several times a week) for a long time can lead to the development of Cushing’s syndrome and other complications characteristic of long-term GCS therapy.

-Treatment: conducting symptomatic therapy.
+Treatment: symptomatic therapy.
 Methylprednisolone is eliminated by dialysis.
 There is no specific antidote.

 ---|---|